ecohealthalliance/cites/README.md

 The CITES database is stored as an efficiently compressed [`.fst` file](https://github.com/fstpackage/fst), and loading it loads it a a [remote dplyr source](https://github.com/krlmlr/fstplyr).
-This means that it does not load fully into memory, but can be filtered and manipulated on-disk.
+This means that it does not load fully into memory on load, but some limited operations (column selection) can be performed on-disk.
 If you wish to manipulate it as a data frame, simply call `dplyr::collect()` to load it fully into memory, like so:

 ``` r